Flooding brings out emergency crews over week

 Here is the list of roads that were affected by Friday night’s heavy rains.

-Devil's Den Road (county).
+Devil’s Den Road (Clinton County).
 Open with one lane only in several areas between turnpike and Feinberg Park.
 Heavy shoulder washout in this section.
 Heavy runoff with impact to some properties in the area of Rock Road intersection.

-Burnell Road (Town of Altona Road) was closed.
-Water over roadway (water was over Miner Farm Rd and topped guard rails at this location at one point earlier).
+Burnell Road (Town of Altona) was closed.
+Water over roadway (water was over Miner Farm Road and topped guard rails at this location at one point earlier).

 Rand Hill Road (Town of Altona) was closed between #2395 & #2367 culvert damage.